maistra/maistra-ocp-install/README.md

 ### 4. (Optional) [registry-puller](https://github.com/knrc/registry-puller)
 * If you need to pull images from a private registry, install this registry-puller tool on an OCP cluster first.
-* Go to directory "`install`"
 * Run "`python main.py -h`" and follow arguments help message. e.g. "`python main.py -i -c registry-puller -d ./assets`" will deploy the registry-puller pod in registry-puller namespace.

 ### 5. Maistra/Istio
-* Go to directory "`install`"
-* Run "`python main -h`" and follow arguments help message. e.g. "`python main.py -i -c istio -d ./assets`" will install the Elastic Search, Jaeger, Kiali, Istio Operators from OpenShift OLM OperatorHub.
+* Run "`python main -h`" and follow arguments help message. e.g. "`python main.py -i -c istio -d ./assets`" will install the Jaeger, Kiali, Service Mesh Operators from OpenShift OLM OperatorHub.
 After operators are running, a service mesh control plane and a memeber roll will be created.
 * Waiting for the service mesh control plane installation completes.
 It usually takes 10 - 15 minutes.

     When service mesh control plane installation completed, you should see message "Installed=True, reason=InstallSuccessful"